michhar/michhar.github.io/docs/yolo_wip_post.md

   * Find files `opencv_world320.dll` and `opencv_ffmpeg320_64.dll` (or `opencv_world340.dll` and `opencv_ffmpeg340_64.dll`) in `C:\opencv_3.0\opencv\build\x64\vc14\bin` and put it near with `yolo_mark.exe`
 2. Label images with bouding boxes and classes according to the steps on `Yolo_mark` under "To use for labeling your custom images"
 3. Built `darknet` for Windows according to instructions at https://github.com/AlexeyAB/darknet#how-to-compile-on-windows
+  * Except, use VS 2017 as it has v141 platform toolkit
+  > TIP:  when installing the NVIDIA CUDA Toolkit 9.1, you may need to do an Advanced/Custom install and "uncheck" Visual Studio Integration as this may cause install not to work properly
 5. Train a Tiny YOLO v3 model on custom images according to more instructions at https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects

 ## What is YOLO and Object Detection